-A dental implant is essentially an artificial tooth root that is precisely and carefully placed into the existing bone where a tooth used to be.
-One or more missing teeth can be replaced by attaching a crown, a fixed bridge, or a full set of dentures on top of the implants.
-The implant material, which is typically pure titanium, is extremely biocompatible and the bone treats the implant just as if it was made out of bone.
-The bone cells attach themselves to the implant in a process called osseointegration.
+A dental implant is essentially an artificial tooth root used for tooth replacement that is precisely and carefully placed into the existing bone where a tooth used to be.
+One or more missing teeth can be replaced by attaching a crown, a fixed bridge, or a full set of dentures on top of the dental implants.
+The dental implant material, which is typically pure titanium, is extremely biocompatible and the bone treats the implant just as if it was made out of bone.
+The bone cells attach themselves to the dental implant in a process called osseointegration.
 After an initial healing period, during which the implant(s) is left undisturbed underneath the gum tissue, it is uncovered and connected to a small post that serves as the foundation for the tooth or teeth that the implant will be supporting.
 When you get an implant, we want it to look and feel so natural that you will tell your friends that you go to the Best Dental Office In Paducah!
+Come visit this Paducah KY dental implant office to find out your dental implant cost.

 - Indications for Implants